-We honor the memory of our friend and scholar, Don E. Schultz as an Honorary Director of the Retail Analytics Council, an initiative between the Medill School, Integrated Marketing Communications department, Northwestern University, and PRI.
+We honor the memory of our friend and scholar, Don E. Schultz as an Honorary Director of the Retail Analytics Council, an initiative between the Medill School of Journalism, Media, Integrated Marketing Communications and the McCormick School of Engineering, Computer Science Department.
 Schultz held a BBA (University of Oklahoma), MA and Ph.D.
 (Michigan State University), and was a Professor (Emeritus-in-Service) Integrated Marketing Communications, Northwestern University, and President of Agora, Inc., a global marketing, communication, and branding consulting firm.
 He consulted, lectured, and held seminars on integrated marketing communication, marketing, branding, advertising, sales promotion, and communication management in Europe, South America, Asia/Pacific, the Middle East, Australia, and North America.

 He is the author/co-author of twenty-eight books and over 150 trade, academic and professional articles.
 He was a featured columnist in Marketing News and Marketing Insights.
 He was the founding editor of the Journal of Direct Marketing, and associate editor, Journal of Marketing Communications, co-editor of the International Journal of Integrated Marketing Communication, and on the editorial review board for many trade and scholarly publications.
 He held appointments as an adjunct/visiting professor at the Queensland University of Technology in Australia, Cranfield School of Management in the UK, Tsinghua University and Peking University, China, and the Swedish School of Economics, Finland.